lloydshinee/php-inventory-system/README.md

-# PHP Simple CRUD Project
+# PHP Simple CRUD Project with Database Relationships

 This project is a simple web application that demonstrates how to perform CRUD (Create, Read, Update, Delete) operations using PHP and a MySQL database.
-It's designed for students to learn the basics of web development with these technologies.
+It's designed for students to learn the basics of web development with these technologies, including how to use foreign keys and joins to manage related data.

 ## Current Status

-The "Read" functionality is already implemented.
+The "Read" functionality is already implemented for a single `products` table.
 The main page (`index.php`) displays a list of products from the database.
+Your task is to expand the database schema, implement full CRUD functionality, and use joins to display related data.

 ## Technologies Used